hxtree/galaxyops/services/design-system/README.md

 This
 [design system](https://storybook.js.org/tutorials/design-systems-for-developers/)
 contains common components for use in other front end applications.
+It contains a Storybook service that is deployed to empower designers.
+It also builds and publishes a package of those designs for use in other applications.

 This package should only contain pure and presentational components.
 This is not superset of every component library in an organization.
 That would be a headache